Skip to main content

 3. 3On arrival at the airport, look for the dedicated eVOA counter — this is separate from the standard Visa on Arrival queue.
 Major airports like Suvarnabhumi have clearly marked eVOA counters.

-4. 4Present your printed eVOA, passport, completed TM.6 card, and return flight ticket to the immigration officer.
+4. 4Present your printed eVOA, passport, TDAC QR code, and return flight ticket to the immigration officer.

 5. 5The officer will stamp your passport with a 15-day permission to stay.
-Keep your departure card — you must submit it when you leave Thailand.
+(The TDAC is digital — there is no paper departure card to retain.)

 Your 15-day stay begins on the date of entry stamped in your passport, not the date shown on your eVOA.
 If you arrive one day later than your planned arrival date, you still get the full 15 days from your actual arrival date.
 However, your eVOA must still be valid at the time of entry — check the validity period on your approval document.